 While you could probably get away with the Elf Logic rotating stand with a fake tree, you can buy rotating Christmas tree stands specifically for fake trees, too.

-The Home Heritage Electric Metal Rotating Christmas Tree Stand rotates 360 degrees with the flip of a switch and can hold trees up to 7.5 feet tall or up to 90 pounds.
-It comes with three different adapters for one-inch, 1.25-inch and 1.5-inch trunks so there’s a good chance you’ll be able to make it work for your tree.
-The four legs are all metal for durability and this stand features a power cord inside the base to plug your tree into if it’s got lights.
+The Best Choice Christmas Tree Stand for Artificial Tree rotates 360 degrees every 70 seconds with the flip of a switch and can hold trees up to 7.5 feet tall and 80 pounds in weight.
+It comes with three different settings for trunks 0.9″ – 1.25″ so there’s a good chance you’ll be able to make it work for your tree.
+The four legs add durability and it features a power cord inside the base with three outlets to plug your tree into if it’s got lights.

 Best Choice Products 360-Degree Rotating Adjustable Christmas Tree Stand